process-analytics/bpmn-visualization-examples/README.md

 #### interaction examples

+- [Open a call activity from a main BPMN Diagram on a modal](./examples/interaction/call_activity_with_modal_on_mouse_over/README.md) - interacted with a diagram to open the details of a Call Activity on a modal
-- [Open a call activity from a main BPMN Diagram](./examples/interaction/call_activity_with_modal_on_mouse_over/README.md) - interacted with a diagram to open the details of a Call Activity
+- [Open a call activity from a main BPMN Diagram on a tab](./examples/interaction/call_activity_with_tabs_on_click/README.md) - interacted with a diagram to open the details of a Call Activity on a tab

 #### miscellaneous examples